Vital Climbing Gym, a California fitness chain, is carabining onto the East Coast with a deal for an entire Brooklyn warehouse.

 Vital plans to build out the total space to as much as 46,000 square feet, utilizing the rooftop and ground-floor outdoor space.
 The 24-hour, full-service gym is expected to open by summer 2019.
 The asking rent was $110 per square foot.

 The one-story property was built in the 1910s and was formerly home to metal manufacturer Nash Metalware Company.
-It has several alternate addresses: 167-223 North 14th Street.
+It has several alternate addresses: 167-223 North 14th Street, 72-86 North 15th Street, and 94-116 Banker Street.

 “The building is spectacularly underutilized,” said Vital co-founder David Sacher.
 “It’s really run down and we can do something cool with it.”